 Fine Dining Restaurant in Amsterdam-Spectrum Review

+We love travelling to eat, finding and visiting amazing restaurants around the world is our primary reason to travel.
 There are many things you can do in Amsterdam, choose from numerous museums, galleries and countless dining opportunities.
 These guide of top things to do in Amsterdam gives many ideas for the perfect day in Amsterdam.
 On this occasion, this was a two day break to Amsterdam to celebrate my birthday.
 More itinerary ideas for 2 days in Amsterdam here.
 As complete foodies, what could be better for us than an evening in a fine dining restaurant and it doesnt come much finer than the beautiful dining room of recently renamed (from Librijes Zusje) Spectrum.

 The fine dining restaurant can be found in the elegant Waldorf Astoria Hotel, overlooking the perfectly manicured gardens of the beautiful canal-side building.
 If you have time arrive early and pop in the Vault Bar for a drink.
 You guessed it, the bar is a former bank vault and is found on the lower floor of the hotel.
 It even has the old safety deposit boxes for wall decoration, some of which (rumour has it) are still unopened!

 Librije’s Zusjue is outstanding.
 The food is without doubt some of the most exciting, interesting and delicious that we have ever eaten.
 We go for the chefs tasting menu- 7 amazing courses including a couple of ingredients that I had never heard of before and never mind tasted.
 Heard of Sepia anyone?
 Anyway, all of the ingredients and combinations make perfect sense.